dotnet/corefx/Documentation/project-docs/dogfooding.md

 Note: Installer will put dotnet globally in your path which you might not want for dogfooding daily toolsets.

+If you use the installer while having a release version of .Net Core 1.x also installed, `dotnet` will prefer the 1.x version by default.
+To change this, create a [global.json file](https://docs.microsoft.com/dotnet/articles/core/tools/global-json) that sets the SDK version to the version of .Net Core SDK 2.0 you installed, e.g. `2.0.0-preview1-005797`.

 After setting up dotnet you can verify you are using the newer version by:

 `dotnet --info` -- the version should be greater than 2.0.0-*